Last December, Beyoncé dropped an album you may have heard about, arguably her defining album, aptly titled BEYONCÉ.

 That’s not the point, though.
 The outpour of negative reactions to “Partition” for the song’s lyrical content and the visuals in the music video make one thing clear: people are listening to Beyoncé, people are watching Beyoncé… but they’re not actively engaging with her.
 The old clichés of “in one ear, out the other” and “gone with the blink of an eye” hold quite true here.
 So yes, people are definitely hearing her, and seeing her.
 However, amidst all this listening, watching and (dramatically) reacting, they are forgetting to do one very important thing: to think about what she’s really saying.
 There is a deeper meaning behind nearly every song and video on BEYONCÉ, and “Partition” is no different.

-First, a few acknowledgements.
+First, a few acknowledgments.
 Yes, on “Partition,” Beyoncé is alluding to oral sex in the back of a limousine.
+Let’s face it, “Partition” is going to be like something you’d expect to find on BabeStation.
+In all honesty, you might as well watch Lori Buckby on webcam to indulge yourself.
 Yes, Beyoncé does mean what you think she means when she says that he “Monica Lewinsky’d all on [her] gown.”
 And no, the “handprints and footprints” on the glass are not because Blue Ivy threw a tantrum and smacked her hands and feet against the window.
 And yes, Beyoncé is a grown woman, wife, mother, and creative artist who of course has sexual desires.
 She had a fantasy and creatively expressed it in the form of a song.
 While this sort of creative expression indeed has significance because of it’s liberating qualities, even still, there is more to “Partition” than it being liberating and empowering for Beyoncé as a woman.

 Of course, there’s a certain irony to her singing, “Driver roll up the partition please,” when in both the song and video she exposes some very explicit details of (her fantasy of) what goes on in her backseat… to the entire world.
 Not only explicit, these details are very personal, as well.